HarrietAdama/DATA-SCIENCE-AND-ML/Week5/README.md

 # we are going to do a join but this time around we want to join df_9 and df_10.
 How do we want to join. we join it on the left and we want our suffix, which is the lsuffix.
 That is , the suffix for overlapping columns in df_9.

-left(rsuffix): Is that we are going to look at the other components of those

-Right(rsuffix):

 # Filtering: You can filter data based on conditions.
 We are making a decision on what to keep and what not to keep.
 # We can filter by Age or by Name